wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==
-= 2.1.7 - Released on 25 Nov 2022 =
+= 2.1.9 - Released on 31 Jan 2023 =
-* Enhancement: Changed the Countdown Offer Location on Admin Setting.
-* Enhancement: Show pro features in free version with an upgrade label [Appearance section].
-* New: To Change the Offer Price size and color individually.
-* New: Compatible with the latest WP and WC.
+* New: Compatible with the latest WP and WC